nitsanavni/scratchpad/vim-to-fzf-and-back/prompt.md

-./fzf_output_the_filtered_down_list.sh

-fzf normally outputs a single selection
-I'd like to output all the items left in the filtered down list
+let's create a new script find_in_files.sh

+it reads a file list from stdin then use rg --line-number file-list | fzf to fuzzy find a line of code in all the files